 Why it’s important to plan for your data storage solution

 It’s very easy for businesses to implement SharePoint Online, yet not execute it properly.
 I was dealing with a client that had a failed SharePoint implementation.
 Why did it fail?
 Because none of the 50-odd staff was actually using it and they resorted to their “my documents” folders and file server setup.
 Upon looking closely at the situation, I found that their implementation of SharePoint Online was simply dragging all the folders from the file server into a SharePoint Online document library – an exercise doomed to fail.

 Does this sound like something you were about to do or have done?

-As a Microsoft partner and a SharePoint specialist, I can assist with your migration, upgrade, support or implementation to SharePoint Online.
-We also provide network based services and can set up internal networks or a private cloud based server for your business.
-Call Salim on 1300 797 888 to discuss the solution right for your business.
+As a Microsoft partner and a SharePoint specialist, Empower IT can assist with your migration, upgrade, support or implementation to SharePoint Online.
+We also provide network-based services and can set up internal networks or a private cloud-based server for your business.
+Call us on 1300 797 888 to discuss the solution right for your business.